make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [chrkov](https://github.com/chrkov) for assisting with support for Revesien Q-Pro-W aroma diffuser.
 - [lilYozik](https://github.com/lilYozik) for assisting with support for Eberg Fyn tower fan.
 - [malkavi](https://github.com/malkavi) for contributing support for Cecotec Conga 1970 robot vacuum.
+- [LuckyG3000](https://github.com/LuckyG3000) for assisting with support for Klarstein Wonderwall 600 IR heater.